fralken/sbt-swagger-codegen/README.md

 ## Compatibility

 This codegenerator is designed specifically for Swagger Spec Version 2.0.
-Moreover it rely on (Play!Framework)[http://www.playframework.com/] version 2.4 for Json marshalling/unmarshalling, Server and Client side code.
+Moreover it relies on [Play!
+Framework](http://www.playframework.com/) 2.4 for Json marshalling/unmarshalling, Server and Client side code.

 ## Install